eamonnk/appinfra/Modules/M01-Infrastructure and Configuration Azure Tools/L02-Create Azure Resources using ARM Templates/09-Template Extensions.md

 }
 ```

-The values for the `type` and `apiVersion` properties come directly from the Azure documentation. `properties` is required but for now can be empty.
+The values shown for the `type` and `apiVersion` properties come directly from the Azure [reference page](https://docs.microsoft.com/en-us/azure/templates/Microsoft.Compute/2018-10-01/virtualMachines/extensions?azure-portal=true).
+Although the `properties` parameter requires a value, we can leave it empty for a moment.

 You know that your existing VM template has a parameter named `location`.
 This example uses the built-in `parameters` function to read that value.

 The `name` property follows a special convention.
 This example uses the built-in `concat` function to concatenate, or combine, multiple strings.
-The complete string contains the VM name followed by a slash `/` character followed by a name you choose (here, it's "ConfigureIIS").
+The complete string contains the VM name followed by a slash `/` character, followed by a name that you choose (here, the chosen name is 'ConfigureIIS').
 The VM name helps the template identify which VM resource to run the script on.

 ### Specify additional properties

-Next, you might add in any additional properties that you need.
-You need the location, or URI, of the script file and you might also include the resource's publisher name, its type, and version.
+Next, you might add other properties you need to provide.
+For example, you may need to provide the location, or URI, of the script file, and you might also include the name of the resource's publisher, its type, and version.

-Referring back to the documentation, you need these values, shown here using "dot" notation.
+Referring back to the Azure documentation, you also need to provide the following values (shown using 'dot' notation).

 * `properties.publisher`
 * `properties.type`